Do I need to pay the Annual Climbing Fee to climb Mount Rainier?

 You may register for an unlimited number of climbs within the calendar year.

-Where does the money from the climbing fee go?
+Where does the money from the Annual Climbing Fee go?

-The funds generated from Mount Rainier Climbing Pass sales are used to run the Mount Rainier Climbing Program.
-Funds are used to:
+The funds generated from the fee are used to:

 Protect the mountain's delicate and unique alpine environment

-Staff ranger stations with climbing rangers and other personnel to assist climbers in registration
+Staff ranger stations to assist climbers in registration

 Maintain a clean and healthful upper mountain free of human waste

-Fly human waste off the mountain from collection points and dispose of it properly
+Remove human waste from the mountain each season and dispose of it properly

 Provide rangers who can rapidly respond to incidents on the mountain

-Yes, you will need to show your confirmation email you received from Pay.gov when you paid the fee.
+Yes, you will need to show proof of payment of the Annual Climbing Fee.
+Your confirmation email you received from Pay.gov will work.
 This serves as your receipt.
 Either print the email or save it so that you can show it to us on your device.
-Each climber must also have a valid photo I.D. at the time they register for their climb.
+Each climber must also have a valid photo I.D. at the time they register for their climb that matches the name under which the fee was paid.

 What if I show up to climb and I have forgotten my confirmation email/receipt?